 - Chronic conditions

 The most common chronic conditions in older folk are arthritis, diabetes and stroke, with over 80% of the elderly population having at least one.
 These conditions can cause a loss of functionality, inactivity, pain or depression, thus increasing the risk of falling.

-Once the factors behind falls have been understood, preventing them is easy.
+Once the factors behind them have been understood, preventing falls is easy.
 Prevention is key as many of the aged live in nursing homes or assisted living facilities.

 Here are some ways to help with prevention

 - The installation of grab bars and handrails